Health, Safety and Wellbeing

 Eliminating fatalities

-We are committed to zero fatalities and a zero-harm work environment.
+We firmly believe all fatalities are preventable.
+Our focus remains on identifying, managing and, where possible, eliminating risks to ensure everyone, including partners, go home safely every day.
 We continually improve our safety culture, and key to this is improving leadership and simplifying our tools and systems.

 Our leadership and care, management processes, risk assessments and our fatality management system, Critical Risk Management (CRM), help us understand the short-term safety and long-term health impacts of our operations.
 CRM requires everyone to make sure controls are implemented and working as designed.
 If they are not, the job is stopped until it is safe to continue.
 For example, before starting maintenance on a conveyor, we would start by identifying all sources of energy and verifying that they have been shut off.
 If the critical controls are not in place, the job does not start.